SketchingDev/makingchatbots.github.io/blog/_posts/2022-03-15-automate-testing-genesys-web-messenger.md

 As an aside, we use this tool at OVO as part of a CI/CD process to test our chatbots before they're deployed to production.

-If you want to see the tool and its code head on over to [Genesys Web Messaging Tester on GitHub](https://github.com/ovotech/genesys-web-messaging-tester#readme).
+If you want to see the tool and its code head on over to [Genesys Web Messaging Tester on GitHub](https://github.com/ovotech/genesys-web-messaging-tester#readme), or check out [its documentation](https://genesys-messenger-tester.makingchatbots.com/).

 ## Writing automated tests